Shopify/prettier-plugin-liquid/docs/contributing/parser.md

 {%endfor %}
 ```

-The problem with both is that neither understand both languages and use strings to represent the parts they don't understand:
+The problem is that neither parser understand both languages.
+They use strings to represent the parts they don't understand:

 ```mermaid
 %%{init: { 'theme': 'dark', 'themeVariables': { 'fontFamily': 'monospace'} } }%%